bannid/KeyRepeater/README.md

 Using this utility program is simple -
 1. First go to https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes to get the hex codes for the interesetd keys.
 Ie. for 'w' its 0x57
 2. TODO:

+# Performance
+This utility program is very small executable and only depends on WIN32_API.
+I have tested this program on Windows 10 Home and it runs extremely efficient.